devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 # 100-The-Flutter-Framework
 ## Introduction
 This Chapter will give you a basic understanding of how the Flutter Framework [[@flutterdevteamFlutterFramework2018]](https://flutter.dev/) works as a whole.
-I will showcase the difference of Flutter to other Cross-Platform approaches and how Flutter works _under the hood_.
-You will also be introduced to the concepts of _State_ [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt) and Flutter's way of rendering an app as a tree of _Widgets_.
-In addition to this, you will gain an understanding of how Flutter Handels Asynchronous Programming.
-And Lastly, you will learn how to communicate with the Web within the Flutter Framework.
+I will showcase the difference of Flutter to other Cross-Platform approaches and how Flutter works [_under the hood_][under-hood].
+You will also be introduced to the concepts of [_State_][declarative] [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt) and Flutter's way of rendering an app as a [tree of _Widgets_][tree] [[@flutterdevteamStatefulWidgetClass2018]](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html).
+Lastly, you will gain an understanding of how Flutter handles [Asynchronous Programming][async] and communication with the Web.

 ## Contents of the Chapter
 * [Under The Hood][under-hood]